molgenis/molgenis.org/public/documentation/guide-customize.md

 Second, move the new link below the Home item.
 Then press the 'Save the new menu layout' button.

-A new menu item will appear which will take you to the bioinformatics wikipedia page.
+A new menu item will appear which will take you to the bioinformatics Wikipedia page.

 # Style/theme
 Creating your own research database often comes with the desire to add a unique styling to it.
 We wanted to give users a way to change the standard [Bootstrap](http://getbootstrap.com/) style that is shipped with MOLGENIS.